We may earn money or products from the companies or links mentioned in this post.

 In all seriousness, I personally suggest families going to Disneyland with kids of varying ages (preschool, kid, teen, etc) spend at least 4 days in the park.
 This will give your family enough time to explore all the younger kid attractions, as well as mix in the thrill rides that tweens and teens will want to do.

-Four days is also a great option for those who maybe want to take mid-day breaks or only spend a half day in the park one day.
+Disneyland planning tips will tell you that four days is also a great option for those who maybe want to take mid-day breaks or only spend a half day in the park one day.
 You can take it a bit easier, and enjoy some time shopping in Downtown Disney, go to a nearby beach, or even head over to Knott’s Berry Farm or another area theme park.

 Four days is also a great option for those who are arriving Sunday and leaving Saturday.
-It gives you 4 days in the park and a down day to do anything else, or to just relax.
+It gives you 4 days in the park and a down day to do anything else or to just relax.

 Do You Need Five Day Tickets For Disneyland?